Ram Shah: Personal life and legacy

 The birth date of Ram Shah is unknown; he was the brother of Chatra Shah.
 He was born to Purna Shah.
 Ram Shah asked King of Bhutan to send Lamas "to perform [the] rite for the peace in his family and for the birth of a son".
 They were successful; he had three sons including Dambar Shah.
 He followed the religion Hinduism.
 It was believed that he ruled the kingdom for about 27 years until his death in 1633; however, newly discovered information indicated he was ruling in 1636.
 So it was concluded that ruled until 1636.
 Upon his death, his wife committed sati or "burn[ed] on the funeral pyre with her husband".

 In Gorkha, there is a statue of Ram Shah in Ram Shah's Chautari, where he used to provide justice to the people.
 His criminal code was used by his successors, including the last king of Gorkha and the first king of Nepal Prithvi Narayan Shah.
-It is said that wife of Shah possessed the power of the Devi, following the death of her, and revolutionary Lakhan Thapa, someone built a Manakamana Temple.
-He was noted for his justice system.
+It is said that wife of Ram Shah possessed the power of the Devi, following the death of Queen, and before revolutionary Lakhan Thapa Magar, another Saint 1st Lakhan Thapa Magar, who is also described as a spiritual guide for King Ram Shah and he also had a very close relationship with the Queen, who was also considered an incarnation of the Goddess Durga Bhawani, an incarnation of Parvati, in that place he Built a Manakamana Temple in Gorkha District and it is mandatory for a priest to be a Magar, the Main Priest must be a descendant of Saint Lakhan Thapa Magar.
+He was also noted for his justice system.